INTERVIEWS

 Usually lower frequency sounds, like a clay drum or a djembe, darbuka or a bayan

-They are PAISTE 10" highhats that I either play with my fingers, sticks or mallets.
+played either with my fingers, sticks or mallets.

 ARE THEY DESIGNED TO BE PLAYED BY THE HANDS ALONE?

-No, but they are very responsive to fingers, sticks or mallets.
+No, but they are very responsive to brushes, fingers, sticks or mallets.

 IS THE HIGH HAT FOOT OPERATED?